-Bridging the gap between academic ideas and real-world problems by James Broughel, Oliver Sherouse, and Daniel FrancisJune 2017
+Bridging the gap between academic ideas and real-world problems by James Broughel and Daniel Francis July 2017

-A Snapshot of Arizona Regulation in 2017
+A Snapshot of Nebraska Regulation in 2017

-63,919 Restrictions, 5.6 Million Words, and 8 Weeks to Read
+100,627 Restrictions, 7.5 Million Words, and 10 Weeks to Read

-It would take an ordinary person over three years to read the entire US Code of Federal Regulations (CFR), which contained almost 112 million words in 2017.
+It would take an ordinary person more than three years to read the entire US Code of Federal Regulations (CFR), which contained more than 112 million words in 2017.
 The sheer size of the CFR poses a problem not just for the individuals and businesses that want to stay in compliance with the law, but also for anyone interested in understanding the consequences of this massive system of rules.
 States also have sizable regulatory codes, which add an additional layer to the enormous body of federal regulation.
-A prime example is the 2017 version of the Arizona Administrative Code.2
+A prime example is the online version of the 2017 Nebraska Administrative Code (NAC).2

 A tool known as State RegData3-a platform for analyzing and quantifying state regulatory text-was developed by researchers at the Mercatus Center at George Mason University.
 State RegData captures information in minutes that would take an ordinary person hours, weeks, or even years.
-For example, the tool allows researchers to identify the industries most targeted by state regulation by connecting text relevant to those industries with restrictive word counts (also known as regulatory restrictions).
-These are words and phrases like "shall," "must," "may not," "prohibited," and "required" that can signify legal constraints and obligations.4 As shown in figure 1, the top three industries with the highest estimates of industry-relevant restrictions in the 2017 Arizona Administrative Code are chemical manufacturing, utilities, and ambulatory healthcare services.
+For example, the tool allows researchers to identify the industries most targeted by state regulation by connecting text relevant to those industries with counts of words known as regulatory restrictions.
+These are words and phrases like "shall," "must," "may not," "prohibited," and "required" that can signify legal constraints and obligations.4 As shown in figure 1, the top three industries with the highest estimates of industry-relevant restrictions in the 2017 NAC are ambulatory healthcare services, nursing and residential care facilities, and chemical manufacturing.